-As mentioned in the Preface, one of Lonergan’s goals was to understand economics to find a way out of the Great Depression.
+As mentioned in the Preface, one of Lonergan’s goals was to understand economics in order to find a way out of the Great Depression.
 Today, economists consider booms and slumps (a.k.a. the trade cycle or business cycle) a normal, if unpleasant, feature of economic activity.
 Definitions are available in most textbooks on macroeconomics.
-For convenience, we draw from an open access online resource, investopedia.com.
+For ease of reference, we draw from an open access online resource, investopedia.com.

 A boom and bust cycle is a process of economic expansion and contraction that occurs repeatedly.
 The boom and bust cycle is a key characteristic of today’s capitalist economies.
 During the boom the economy grows, jobs are plentiful and the market brings high returns to investors.
 In the subsequent bust the economy shrinks, people lose their jobs and investors lose money.
 Boom-bust cycles last for varying lengths of time; they also vary in severity.1Will Kenton, Reviewer, “Boom And Bust Cycle,” Investopedia, https://www.investopedia.com/terms/b/boom-and-bust-cycle.asp, updated Mar 27, 2019.
 Accessed April 15, 2019.

 There are strategies for dampening effects of the cycle.
 For instance, a Central Bank will decrease money supply to the economy.
 But the trade cycle remains.